 - a registered design which is 'personal property' that can grow in value and can be sold

 - a registration that covers the whole of the Commonwealth of Australia.

 Length of protection

-- Registration initially protects your design for five years from the date the application was filed.
+- Registration initially protects your design for five years from the date your design was first filed with IP Australia.